luomus/bird-identification/README.md

   -F "file=@<path_to_audio_file>"
 ```

+#### Note

+- Day of year can be set as a parameter, but if not, today's date is used.

 ## Todo

 - Next:
   - How to handle multiple species being detected in the same time frame?
 - Maybe later:
+  - Somehow include inference details in the analysis result file, or at least identify the inference file?
   - If data from one day only, don't create date histogram
   - Refactor to handle settings in a centralized way, so that adding new parameters is easier
   - Add clip_dur as a parameter